agrogan97/SoftwareGuides/README.md

   - documenting code 📜🧾
   - using version control 🗄🖇
-  - DevOps
+  - DevOps 📈😍

-To help you spend less time stressing about organising and writing code, and more time focusing on your research 🥳🥳💡
+To help you spend less time stressing about organising and writing code, and more time doing research 🥳🥳💡